NoelBram/projectCD/README.md

 # projectCD

-### An Application for connecting with people to gain and share skills.
+About: An Application for connecting with people to gain and share skills.

+Languages: Dart, C++, Swift

+Framworks: Google's Flutter SDK